x13a/Clipeus/README.md

 No UI.
 Click on the app icon to clean clipboard.
-Also you can grant device & app notifications permission to clean clipboard automatically on screen off (long tap on the app icon).
+Also you can grant device & app notifications permission to clean clipboard automatically on screen off event (long tap on the app icon).

 ## Permissions